fukata/network-latest-posts/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 3.0.7 =
+* Fixed excerpt functions, the excerpt_length parameter wasn't pulling the right number of words, if not specified 55 words will be used by default (WordPress defaults)

 = 3.0.6 =
 * Fixed Shortcode's JavaScript function when used through the TinyMCE editor, there was a problem when using multiple categories or tags.
 It also inserted the thumbnail_w & thumbnail_h which aren't needed.